davdar/maam/writeup/pldi15.markdown

 dvanhorn:nielson-nielson-popl97, dvanhorn:Milanova2005Parameterized,
 davdar:van-horn:2010:aam}; there are many more).
 These parameters come in various forms with overloaded meanings such as object
-\citet{dvanhorn:Milanova2005Parameterized,
+\cite{dvanhorn:Milanova2005Parameterized,
 dvanhorn:Smaragdakis2011Pick}, context
-\citet{dvanhorn:Sharir:Interprocedural, dvanhorn:Shivers:1991:CFA},
+\cite{dvanhorn:Sharir:Interprocedural, dvanhorn:Shivers:1991:CFA},
-path \citet{davdar:das:2002:esp}, and heap
+path \cite{davdar:das:2002:esp}, and heap
-\citet{davdar:van-horn:2010:aam} sensitivities, or some combination thereof \citet{dvanhorn:Kastrinis2013Hybrid}.
+\cite{davdar:van-horn:2010:aam} sensitivities, or some combination thereof \cite{dvanhorn:Kastrinis2013Hybrid}.

 These various forms can all be cast in the theory of abstraction interpretation of \citet{dvanhorn:Cousot:1977:AI,